LukasUNCW/Wilmington-Rental-Pipeline/README.md

-ETL pipeline built on Databricks that ingests live rental listings from the RentCast API, transforms them through a medallion architecture, and uses the Claude AI API to score and summarize each listing against a group's preferences, helping three college students find the best house to rent in Wilmington, NC.
+ETL pipeline built on Databricks that ingests live rental listings from the RentCast API, transforms them through a medallion architecture, and uses the Claude AI API to score and summarize each listing against our group preferences, helping three college students find the best house to rent in Wilmington, NC.

 ---